Tadd12/KukaCanvas/README.md

 # KUKACanvas

 KUKACanvas is a Python-based tool that converts images into movement instructions for KUKA robots, enabling automated drawing or sketching.
-It provides an interface for image processing, contour detection, and the generation of robot code compatible with KUKA controllers.
+It provides an interface for image processing, contour detection, and the generation of robot code compatible with KUKA six-axis robots.

 ## Features